jesperingels/meesterproef-1819/README.md

 * Linking pieces of data together in multiple ways

 ## User goal
-The most important user goal
+The most important user goal is for the user to be able to effectively draw conclusions form their research by storing and linking the data.

 # Learning goals (rubrics)
 ## Web Apps From Scratch